rixx/books.rixx.de/data/reviews/tsultrim-allione/feeding-your-demons/index.md

 work for me.
 It is very similar in structure to [Focusing](/eugene-t-gendlin/focusing/), except that it is more visual and tactile where Focusing is verbal.
 Both are based around felt senses and embodied emotions, though.

-The first part is exactly like Focusing: You have some sort of inner conflict that you feel uncomfortable with, and that you'd like to resolve.
+The first part is exactly like Focusing: You have an inner conflict that you feel uncomfortable with, and that you'd like to resolve.
 You set aside half an hour or so in a quiet space.
 Take two chairs, sit down, calm down (she prescribes 3x3 breaths with specific prompts, but whatever works for you).
 You generate clear positive motivation to understand and solve this inner conflict.
 Then you concentrate on the conflict itself, trigger the specific feeling of